 c. has not performed, or will not perform, the Program for the entire duration of the Funding period; or

 d. has otherwise breached any of its obligations set out in these terms and conditions, then Sport Australia may, by written notice, require the School to repay Sport Australia, at Sport Australia's absolute discretion, all or part of the Grant, and/or decline future funding applications submitted by the School.
 The amount notified becomes repayable within 30 days of any such notice.

 a. the School’s Site account provides an online platform for the administration of Grants, the administration of Program delivery and access to Sport packages from Organisations;

 b. by making a booking through its Site account, the School enters into a direct relationship with the relevant Organisation;

 c. it will receive communications relevant to the booking request through its Site account;

 d. individual users of the School’s Site account must comply with the User Terms and Conditions; and

-e. the ASC may amend the Site and School’s Site account at any time.
+e.
+Sport Australia may amend the Site and School’s Site account at any time.

 12. The School must use its Site account to: